Admission & Aid

 The Ph.D. program receives approximately 300 applications each year.
 We thoroughly review these and invite 65-70 candidates to Suffolk University for an interview weekend.
 Applicants invited to interview weekend are required to interview with two different faculty members.
 Applicants are strongly encouraged to attend interview weekend in person.
 If circumstances preclude in person attendance at interview weekend, the department will attempt to schedule Skype interviews but this is not guaranteed.

-Interview Weekend 2019 will be held Friday, March 1st and Saturday, March 2nd.
+Interview Weekend 2020 will be held Friday, February 28th and Saturday, February 29th.
 Due to the size of the applicant pool, department faculty will not conduct interviews with applicants who have not been invited to interview.
-However, the department holds one to two information sessions during the fall semester to meet applicants and address questions.

 Final admission decisions will be made by April 15th.